 There is a range of other possible causes that are not as common, such as:

-It is important to note that women who have gone through menopause should not have any vaginal bleeding/spotting.
+It is important to note that women who have gone through the menopause should not have any vaginal bleeding/spotting.
 If this occurs, see your doctor.

 After a thorough history and clinical examination – including a cervical screening test and swabs – your doctor might order blood tests and/or a pelvic ultrasound to eliminate some of the possible causes listed previously.
 The gold standard is to perform a hysteroscopy and curette in all women over 35 years of age to rule out endometrial hyperplasia or cancer.
 This is where the lining of the womb is viewed with a telescope – the hysteroscope – and is then lightly scraped away and a biopsy (a sample of cells) taken for examination.

 Your doctor might prescribe the following treatments to reduce bleeding and pain: